eclipse-cyclonedds/cyclonedds/docs/manual/config/index.rst

 ###################

 |var-project| has various configuration parameters and comes with a default built-in
 configuration.
-To run an example, or any application that uses Eclipse Cyclone DDS for its data exchange, this default configuration is usually fine and no further action is required.
+To run an example, or any application that uses |var-project| for its data exchange, this default configuration is usually fine and no further action is required.

 This document attempts to provide background information that will help in adjusting the